ProximaSF/Backend-Project/notes.md

    - Add the `action` and `method` attributes to your form: `<form action="/register" method="post">`

+     - The `action` attribute specifies where the form data is sent when the form is submitted, which means the data will be sent to that route on your server.

+     - The `method` attribute specifies how the data is sent to the server.
+There are two main values:
+       - `post`: Sends the data in the HTTP request body (more secure, doesn't show in the URL)
+       - `get`: Sends the data as URL parameters (visible in the address bar)

    - Make sure each input tag has a `name` attribute

    - Add `app.use(express.urlencoded({extended: false}))` in `server.js` to parse form data

    - Access form data with `req.body.name` in your route handler:

      - `name` is the name attribute value inside the input tag
      - **Note**: For attribute names with spaces (e.g., `name="repeat password"`), Express replaces spaces with underscores in the request body.
 So, a field named "repeat password" will be accessible as `req.body.repeat_passwor`
        - Best practice to add a underscore instead of a space for names

      ```javascript
      app.post("/register", (req, res) => {
          console.log(req.body)